Teenage Mutant Ninja Turtles Annual 2014

 Artwork is copyright Marvel 2014, used under Fair Use

-Publisher: Marvel Writer: Jonathan Hickman Art: Kev Walker/Frank Martin Rating: 3.9/5
+Writer: Jonathan Hickman Art: Kev Walker/Frank Martin

 Anyone that has been keeping up with advanced solicits for the Avengers titles and reading New Avengers knew the last page stinger was coming.
 But as I keep trying to point out, a well crafted story can (and perhaps should) foreshadow all sorts of story beats without actually ruining the reveal.
 Because even if we know something is going to happen to these characters, they don’t.
 And if we can properly connect with them it should impact us when they have to deal with events.